UK accelerated settlement - Market survey key findings

 To find out, Euroclear, in collaboration with the UK Accelerated Settlement Taskforce, The Depository Trust & Clearing Corporation and industry associations around the world, has commissioned the agency ValueExchange to conduct a market survey.

-In February 2025, drawing on insights from over 550 financial services professionals worldwide, we obtained fresh, statistical insights on where and how the journey towards T+1 in the UK is progressing.
+Drawing on insights from financial services professionals worldwide, we obtained statistical insights on where and how the journey towards T+1 in the UK is progressing.

 • Firms need to accelerate up to 29% of their post-trade instructions for UK trades before 31 December 2026.